piranha32/VWS-SDR/README.md

 # Vienna Wireless Society Software Defined Receiver (VWS-SDR)
+Compact breadboard module version of the VWS SDR frontend.

+Changes compared to the source design:
+- Removed clock generator and controller modules.
+This module implements only downconversion and filtering.
+- Added pin header for installation on a breadboard.
+- Added 3.3V regulator to provide voltage used by the multiplexer chip.
+The voltage is also available on the pin header, and can be used to power the clock generator module.
+- Replaced electrolytic capacitors with SMD versions.
+- All remaining passives use 0603 footprints.

+# Original description

 This repository contains the files for a 2025 project by the [Vienna Wireless Society's](https://viennawireless.net/wp/) Makers Group.
 This project aims to build the RF front end of a software defined receiver covering the HF bands.
 The goals of the project are: